hardy613/es6-notes/destructuring-assignment.md

 `obj` now has our `person` property with our person `Bill`.
 If the person property was already set in `otherObj` then we would override that property.
-Lets look at unpacking the length property from a string with destructuring.
+Let's look at unpacking the length property from a string with destructuring.

 ```js